neftjs/neft/Contribute.md

 > [Wiki](Home) ▸ **Contribute**

 Neft is a community project.
-It has no a huge company administrator or a lot of resources.
+It has no huge company administrator nor a lot of resources.
 That's why each feedback from the community is so important for the project.

 ## How to contribute